Credit cards for fair or average credit

 What is fair credit?

-It’s important to understand that “fair” and “average” aren’t the same thing when it comes to credit scores.
-According to FICO, scores of 580-669 are categorized as “fair,” but these scores are below average in the United States
+A credit score is generally considered “fair” when it falls between 580 and 669, according to FICO.
+At the same time, it’s important to understand that “fair” and “average” aren’t the same thing when it comes to credit scores.
+Scores of 580-669 might be categorized as fair.
+But these scores are below average in the United States.

-Also keep in mind that credit card issuers each have their own determining factors when it comes to what cards you can qualify for.
-Even if you have fair or lower-than-average credit scores, there may still be credit card options available for you.
+Keep in mind that credit card issuers have their own criteria for determining which cards you can qualify for.
+Even with fair or below-average credit scores, there may still be credit card options available to you.

 Credit cards for fair credit